marcelomanfredo/misc_projects/Go/README.md

 # Go Projects

-This directory contains multiple Go projects that I am working on to enhance my knowledge of the Go programming language.
-Each project is isolated in its own subdirectory with a `go.mod` file to manage dependencies.
+This repository contains multiple Go projects I'm building to improve my skills in the Go programming language.

 ## Project Structure

-- **project1/**: [placeholder]
-- **project2/**: [placeholder]
-- **project3/**: [placeholder]

-I will update this README with project details as I continue adding new projects.

 ---

+### Document Validator

+A command-line tool for validating Brazilian document numbers.

+So far, I've implemented logic for:
+- **CPF**

+**TODO:** Add support for MOD10 and MOD11 checksum algorithms, which are widely used in Brazilian documents like:
+- **CNPJ**
+- **Título de Eleitor**
+- **PIS**
+- **CNH** (which has some custom validation rules)

+---

+### Document Parser

+A small tool to parse a custom CSV format and calculate specific fields, particularly:
+- `Value`
+- `Duration`

+This project is mostly experimental and may not be used in production, but the parsing and calculation logic could be helpful for others.

+---

+## 📌 Notes

+- Each project is self-contained and serves as a focused exercise in learning Go.
+- I'll update this README as I add new projects or enhance existing ones.
-Feel free to explore the individual project directories for further details.
+- Feel free to explore the individual project directories for more details and source code.